mp37168/cs178-flask-app/README.md

 ## Overview

 <!-- Describe your project in 2-4 sentences.
 What does it do?
 Who is it for?
 What problem does it solve? -->
+Movie Browser is a full-stack web application built with Flask that allows users to browse and manage a movie database.
+Users can perform full CRUD operations on movies and users, view relational data using SQL JOIN queries, and save favorite movies using a DynamoDB NoSQL database.

+The project demonstrates integration between AWS services including EC2 (deployment), RDS (MySQL relational database), and DynamoDB (NoSQL storage).
+It is designed as a simple but complete cloud-based database application.

 ---